What is a Chalazion?

 A chalazion is a small, non-infectious lump that develops in the upper or lower eyelid due to the blockage of the meibomian gland, an oil gland in the eyelid.
 The meibomian gland produces fluid that lubricates the eye.
 While children do develop chalazions, they more commonly affect adults between the ages of 30 to 50.

-What Causes a Chalazion to Form?
+The Causes of a Chalazion to Form

 There are almost 100 meibomian glands in the eyelid, located near the eyelashes.
 When the duct that drains the gland is blocked, the fluid becomes backed up inside the gland and forms a chalazion.
 A chalazion may also form as a result of an eyelid infection.

 What Are The Symptoms of a Chalazion?

 - Sensitivity to light